AhmedDiaab/node-express-starter-template/README.md

 ```

 - **`.env.development`** (or `.env.production`, depending on the environment) is injected into both the app and database containers.
 Make sure your environment file contains the correct configurations.
-- **Volume mounts & port mappings** are pre-configured, enabling the application to be accessed through the mapped ports (default `3000` for the app).
+- **Volume mounts & port mappings** are pre-configured, enabling the application to be accessed through the mapped ports.
 - **Environment Switching**: The setup works for both development and production environments.
 The environment is controlled through the `.env` files:
     - `.env.development` for development mode.
     - `.env.production` for production mode.